 Handmade noodles and minced meat are two vital elements for a steaming bowl of Qishan-style Saozi noodles.
 It’s a dish with a long history, dating all the way back to the Zhou Dynasty.
 The thin and smooth wheat flour noodles are flavored with various savory ingredients, such as diced pork, black mushrooms, diced carrots, potatoes, garlic, egg, and bean curd.
 After being topped with a sour and spicy soup, the cooked Saozi noodles leave a delicious aftertaste.

-Guang Tang Bao (灌汤包)
+Guan Tang Bao (灌汤包)

-Guang Tang Bao is literally what it says it is: Chinese bun filled with meat and soup.
+Guan Tang Bao is literally what it says it is: Chinese bun filled with meat and soup.
 Fragrant soup, packed inside an extremely thin bun, that ‘looks like a chrysanthemum when served in the steamer, and like a lantern after being picked up’.
 Add some local special vinegar and chili, and you’ve got yourself an appetizing Xian specialty dish.

 Fun fact: Did you know the word ‘Biang” is also one of the most complex Chinese characters there is?
 Touted as one the eight strange wonders of Shaanxi because of the belt-like shape, Biangbiang noodles are the famously long and thick, hand-stretched noodles from the Shaanxi Province.
 Topped with chili sauce and a variety of vegetables, you’ll be amazed by the simplicity and rich flavors of this Xian food.